TheJJ/ceph-balancer/README.md

 As a PG-distribution-optimization is done per pool, without checking other pool's distribution at all, some devices will be the `+1` more often than others.
 At worst one OSD is the `+1` **for each** pool in the cluster.

-This OSD is then then, for example, 80% full.
+This OSD can then end up, for example, being 80% full, since it is a `+1` for 20 times.
 The one that never is the `+1` is 50% full.

-That's bad.
+That's bad and not balanced at all.

-Additionally, the shard sizes of PGs are not equal - they shrink and grow with pool usage, whereas the PG count will remain exactly the same, so the balancer will do nothing.
+Additionally, the shard sizes of PGs are not equal - they shrink and grow with pool usage, whereas the PG count will remain exactly the same, which the mgr-balancer uses, so it does nothing.

 To make things worse, if there's a huge server in the cluster which is so big, CRUSH can't place data often enough on it to fill it to the same level as any other server, the balancer will fail moving PGs across servers that actually would have space.
 This happens since it sees only this server's OSDs as "underfull", but each PG has one shard on that server already, so no data can be moved on it.
+Even though there are likely other OSDs in the cluster (which may have variations from 90% to 50% full, and determine the available space because one of them is the fullest overall), these other OSDs are not balanced - the only considered balancing target is the big empty server.

+So we have two main issues:
+* If you have multiple bigger pools, the `+1`-PG placement does not consider the global view (i.e. where other pools place the +1 PGs)
+* If there's too-empty buckets (which can't be filled more because of crush constraints), other buckets are no longer balanced

 ### jj-balancer